jiankaiwang/GCPNotes/gcloud_api.md

       project
     set # set the resource configure
     	compute/zone <zone_name>
-  compute
+    get-value # get the value of the parameter to the config project compute
     instances # related to VM instances
       create <instance-name> --machine-type <n1-standard-2> --zone <zone-id>